dylanlim-jy/data-interview/README.md

 cd data-interview/
 ```

-To attempt the interview questions on replit, visit https://replit.com/@dylanlim-jy/data-interview

 # Brief
 You are analysing the shipments processed by PostCo.
 Each shipment in `shipments.csv` is created by a shop.